athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Abomination Vaults/Dreshkan.md

     desc: "`pf2:1` Needle +13 (range increment 30 feet)\n__Damage__  1d4 piercing 2d8 electricity"

   - name: "Needle Spray"
-    desc: "`pf2:3`  The dreshkan braces itself on all four limbs and sprays needles at as many creatures as it would like in a 30-foot cone, dealing 2d4 piercing damage plus 2d8 electricity damage.
+    desc: "`pf2:3`  The dreshkan braces itself on all four limbs and sprays needles at as many creatures as it would like in a @Template[cone|distance:30], dealing 2d4 piercing damage plus 2d8 electricity damage.
 Each targeted creature in the area must attempt a DC 21 Reflex check."

   - name: "Swarming Stance"
     desc: "  A dreshkan can share the same space as a morlock or another dreshkan, but no more than two such creatures can occupy the same space.
 When these creatures share the same space, they gain a +1 circumstance bonus to attack rolls."